Under Armour is discounting hundreds of styles to keep you cool and dry this summer | CNN Underscored

 Finding the workout gear that feels comfortable and matches your level of activity can be a challenge, especially when you’re looking for a deal.
 Fortunately, Under Armour always takes these things into consideration when it comes to the quality of its clothing, shoes and accessories — but certain options can get pricey.
-That’s why we’re hyped for UA’s Semi Annual Sale, which means up to 50% off hundreds of items.
+That’s why we’re hyped for UA’s Semi Annual Sale, which means up to 50% off hundreds of items and an additional 25% off when you use the code JULY25.

 The event is going on now through July 20 and features sales on apparel, shoes and accessories for men, women and kids.
 You can find styles suited for outdoor summer exercise, or gear up for the upcoming chill with options that are perfect for winter.
-Sports-specific gear like cleats, running shoes, golf apparel and more are also marked down, with orders over $60 automatically receiving free shipping.
+Sports-specific gear like cleats, running shoes, golf apparel and more is also marked down, with orders over $60 automatically receiving free shipping.

 We’re already seeing some bestselling items sell out in specific sizes and colors, so don’t wait if your workout gear needs a refresh.
 Here are a few items from the sale that are worth shopping.